Yuffy11/Yuffy/README.md

-# Hi There !👋
+# Hi there !👋

 ## My name is Godsfriend Udofia

-I am a Virtual Assistant.
-I am passionate about becoming a Data Analyst.
+I am a Virtual Assistant/Data Analyst.
 ------------

 * 🧠 I'm currently learning Data Analysis and I am looking forward to working on personal projects!